nwnxee/unified/Plugins/Race/Documentation/README.md

 ## Conflicting NWNX Plugins

 * `NWNX_ELC` - This plugin hooks `ValidateCharacter` to allow for awarding Feats to Races.
-This conflicts with `NWNX_ELC` but only if you award feats to races.
+This conflicts with `NWNX_Race` but only if you award feats to races.
 If you do not then these plugins can coexist.

 ## Setup
 Adding new races is beyond the scope of this documentation.
 The builder should know how to add new races by adding a new entry in the `racialtypes.2da` as well as adding the appropriate TLK reference identifiers for that new race then adjusting the appropriate columns for their race, including the Ability Score modifications.